 Whilst stocking is an accepted measure in the EU Eel Regulation, and this standard seeks to support the regulation, it is assumed to be an acceptable technique.
 The standard sets criteria for doing it responsibly, and according to best practice.

-We (SEG and fisheries authorities around Europe), will continue to review the evidence on the effectiveness of restocking and practices to ensure that Eel Management Plans and this standard are consistent with the latest science.
+We will continue to review the evidence on the effectiveness of restocking and practices to ensure that Eel Management Plans and this standard are consistent with the latest science.